Guide·May 3, 2026·3 min read

 Judgment is still the core competency.
 But the modern credit officer also needs comfort with:

-- Policy editing tools that don’t require engineering tickets.
-Platforms like our Decisioning Canvas let you update credit rules directly, in plain language, without developer involvement.
+• Policy editing tools that don’t require engineering tickets.
+Platforms like our Decisioning Engine let credit and risk teams update credit rules directly, in plain language, without developer involvement.

-- Model outputs.
+• Model outputs.
 You don’t need to be a data scientist.
 But you should be able to read a score, understand its inputs, and know when to override it and document why.
+A good platform is score-agnostic: bring any bureau score or your own model and it gets orchestrated into the policy, not competed with.

 Why we build for credit officers specifically